How to identify UK jellyfish

 Mauve stinger jellyfish (Pelagica noctiluca)

 This jellyfish stings.
-Up to 10cm.
-Has a deep bell with pink or mauve warts, 16 marginal lobes and eight marginal, hair-like tentacles.
-Manubrium bears four longer frilled arms with tiny pink spots.
+Mauve stingers are up to 10cm.
+They have a deep bell with pink or mauve warts, 16 marginal lobes and eight marginal, hair-like tentacles.
+The manubrium bears four longer frilled arms with tiny pink spots.
+Be very careful!

 Mauve stinger jellyfish